dotdigitize/legion_agi/README.md

 This approach aims to promote ethical development and equitable access to the technology while allowing for beneficial uses in national security and public interest.

-The ultimate goal of Legion AI is to become AGI or at least contribute towards the development of Artificial General Intelligence (AGI), a system that can understand and solve problems across various domains without human intervention.
-The potential for AGI to evolve into Artificial Superintelligence (ASI) presents enormous possibilities—and challenges—for society.
-By keeping the project open and collaborative, we aim to ensure that the development of AGI remains in the hands of the global community, rather than being monopolized by a few powerful entities.
+The primary objective of Legion AI is to achieve AGI or, at the very least, to aid in the development of Artificial General Intelligence (AGI), a system capable of understanding and addressing problems across diverse domains without human input.
+The potential for AGI to evolve into Artificial Superintelligence (ASI) brings significant opportunities—and challenges—for society.
+By fostering an open and collaborative project, we seek to keep AGI development within the global community’s control, preventing it from being dominated by a small number of powerful entities.

 ---